Aryan2803/Codsoft/README.md

 Iris Flower Classification Description: The Iris Flower Classification project is a classic machine learning task.
 It involves using the Iris dataset to classify iris flowers into different species based on their sepal and petal measurements.

-## Task 4: Sales Prediction using Python

-Sales Prediction using Python Description: This project focuses on predicting sales for a business.
-It includes data preprocessing, exploratory data analysis, and the development of a predictive model to forecast future sales.

-## Task 5: Credit Card Fraud Detection

-The final task revolved around Credit Card Fraud Detection, a critical application of machine learning in finance.
-I implemented models to identify fraudulent transactions, contributing to the ongoing efforts to enhance financial security.

 ## Conclusion
 The Codsoft Data Science Internship has been an enriching experience, providing me with the skills and knowledge to tackle real-world data challenges.